 Chapter Five – Edge Cut – Part Deux – 3rd February 2022

-Five months had gone by since our last wall saw, so Taylor thought it time we returned.
+Five months had gone by since our last wall saw, so Taylor thought it was time we returned.
 Murilo and Lucas are legendary so there’s a good chance they just missed us!
-Another edge cut was the order of the day and, as before the slab was cored for rigging, cut into shorter lengths and then craned out once final cuts were made.
-Murilo and Co. demo’d 25+ metres in a single day, making it our largest completed works on the job to date.
-Taylor were exceedingly happy and booked us in for the following Monday.
+Another edge cut was the order of the day and, as before the slab was cored for rigging, cut into shorter lengths, and then craned out once final cuts were made.
+Murilo and Co. demo’d 25+ metres in a single day, making it our largest completed work on the job to date.
+Taylor was exceedingly happy and booked us in for the following Monday.

 Chapter Six – Edge Cut – Part Troix — 7th February 2022